NoraPDev/Hangman-by-NP/README.md

 <br>
 This Hangman game has been deployed on a Code Institute mock terminal on Heroku.

-## **Features To Be Added**

-If I had more time to improve my program:

-* I would enhance the user experience with some styling in HTML/CSS

-* I would create a login page, so the players can have their own profile and record their wins/losses, possibly have the option to play against each other online

 ## **Features/Testing**
 Tested each section of the game by features